 Now you can keep the upstairs cool and the downstairs warm during the day.
 Or vice versa at night.
 Or, set them all the same and get even heating and cooling in every room with no hot or cold spots anywhere.

-Are you ready to improve the comfort and energy efficiency in your Valley County home?
-Call us here at Snowflake Air to decide if a heat pump is the best way to do just that.
+Are you ready to improve your home’s comfort and energy efficiency?
+Call us here at Snowflake Air to decide if a heat pump or mini split installation in Eagle, ID is the best way to do just that.
 Starting with a free consultation, we’ll help you find the perfect solution for you and your family.